Whooping cough vaccination during pregnancy

 Get your free vaccine

-The whooping cough vaccine is provided free by Queensland Health to pregnant women in their third trimester (preferably between 28 and 32 weeks).
+The whooping cough vaccine is provided by the Australian government as part of the National Immunisation Program to pregnant women in their third trimester (preferably between 28 and 32 weeks).

 Make an appointment today: